 Depending on the industry, your marketplace can be a crowded place.
 It’s essential to have a well-thought-out, measurable strategy in place in order to stand out among your competitors and communicate why your target audience should work with you.
 With that being said, a solid marketing strategy should include the following:

 - Measurable business objectives and how you plan to achieve them

 - A definition of who you are trying to target

-- Usage of channels in which your target audience spends their time
+- Usage of channels and technologies in which your target audience spends their time

 - Measurable activities to decipher the ROI of your strategy